 Can a cold narcissistic father drive a girl insane?
 The short answer is yes.
 Wilfred Bion defined psychosis as hatred of reality.
 And, what is there to love about the reality of a self-obsessed father who cares more about his own desires than his children?
 Facing that is horror.
-We see it in Through The Glass Darkly, in Karin diagnosed as schizophrenic.
-She’s turned away from reality, can’t accept Martin’s love; searches in her other-world for a kind father-God that might give her salvation and hope.
+We see it in Through A Glass Darkly, in Karin diagnosed as schizophrenic.
+She’s turned away from reality, can’t accept Martin’s love; searches in her other world for a kind father-God that might give her salvation and hope.
 When all she finds is a stony-faced spider trying to invade her, she must commit herself forever to insanity.
 And the ending tells us why.

-Bergman, Unloving Fathers, & God
+Bergman, Unloving Fathers & God

-About his 1961 film, Through The Glass Darkly, Bergman says: ‘We’re grasping for two things.
+About his 1961 film, Through A Glass Darkly, Bergman says: ‘We’re grasping for two things.
 Partly for communion with others, that’s the deepest instinct in us.
 And, partly we’re seeking security.
 By constant communion with others, we hope we shall be able to accept the horrible factor of our total solitude.
 We’re always reaching out for … new systems in order to abolish – partly or wholly – our insight into our own loneliness.
 If it weren’t so, religious systems would never arise.”
 (Taschen p.
 279)

-This film, another Bergman exploration which involves a plea for God to reveal himself versus a life without faith, was also Bergman’s struggle with his own unavailable, often punitive, Lutheran Minister father.
+This film, another Bergman exploration that involves a plea for God to reveal himself versus a life without faith, was also Bergman’s struggle with his own unavailable, often punitive, Lutheran Minister father.
 Bergman, too, lived as Karin (Harriet Andersson) and Minus (Lars Passgård), needing what he couldn’t get.

-Yes, loneliness is certainly a theme in Through The Glass Darkly.
+Yes, loneliness is certainly a theme in Through A Glass Darkly.
 An isolated, detached, walled off the loneliness that often comes from emotional abandonment.
 And, we do see a father’s heartless abandonment.
 Of course, that leaves a troubled child like Karin, searching for something else – a kind God that responds, speaks, loves and gives hope.